 Re: Club football championship

-What exactly is Ken trying to do in that photo in HSM's post above That pose
+What exactly is Ken trying to do in that photo in HSM's post above :?: That pose :shock:

 Pat Donegan.
 Signed out of respect for players and all involved with Offaly.